Old Indian Legends: Iktomi and the Fawn

 Iktomi comes across a beautiful peacock in a tree and wishes to be as beautiful as the peacock.
 He begs the peacock to give him wonderful feathers, so the peacock magically transforms Iktomi into a peacock.
 The only condition is that Iktomi may not try to fly.
 Being stubborn, Iktomi tries to fly but fails and gets transformed back into a human being.
 Next Iktomi comes across an arrow and is transformed into it, but again fails to follow one rule and returns to normal.
-Finally, he comes across a fawn and asks the fawn to give him spots similar to him.
+Finally, he comes across a fawn and asks the fawn to give him spots similar to his.
 In order to get the spots, Iktomi has to be buried in a hole and burned with dried grass, sticks, and cedar ember.
 The fawn agrees to help Iktomi, and Iktomi lies down in the hole and blue smoke rises, but Iktomi climbs out of the fire before burning, and does not get the brown spots he desired.